The cultural ubiquity of Nike’s Air Jordans almost goes without saying.

 This was, however, just the tip of the highly-profitable iceberg.

 And the rest is history

 Once again referring to analysis courtesy of Forbes, Michael Jordan “paved the way” for Nike to leave its competitors for dead:

 - Nike now has a “virtual monopoly” in the once-competitive basketball sneaker business

-- Nike and the Air Jordan brand’s share of the performance basketball market was 86% last year (according to market research firm NPD)
+- Nike and the Air Jordan brand’s share of the performance basketball market was 86% as of 2019 (according to market research firm NPD)